Ross-Alexandra/recipe-list/README.md

 to ensure that you will be able to develop with live reload (using `npm run start:android`).

 ## Known UX issues:
- - ~~Users need an edit button on their recipes. (pencil icon beside the garbage can)~~,
+- Users need to be able to be able to see a list of recipes they are making for the week
- - ~~Users want to be able to click on an ingredient to edit it,~~
+- Users need to be able to click on groceries to see the full title (so ellipsis doesn't require users to remember what comes after the ellipsis).
- - ~~Users need a way of adding items to their list without needing to add that ingredient to a recipe (eg: toilet paper),~~
- - ~~Users want to swipe to remove individual ingredients from the grocery list,~~
- - ~~Users want an 'add all' button beside the recipe name.~~
- - ~~Users like to click the 'save' button to add a new recipe intead of clicking the + icon,~~

 ## Known Bugs:
- - ~~If an ingredient is added to the list, then the recipe for that ingredient is deleted, the ingredient is not currently deleted.~~